-I learned a lot from taking time off of social media recently.
-Over the 2013 holidays I took a two week break from all social media – posting, reading, tracking, all of it.
+I learned a lot from taking time off of social media the first time I did it over the 2013 holidays.
+I took a two week break from all social media – posting, reading, tracking, all of it.
 The first few days I slipped a couple of times out of habit, but I soon caught myself and after that I was “clean”.
 I learned some lessons about how I view social media, how I use it and how important it is to my “success”.

 While I think it is vital for nonprofits and professionals to be engaged with social media in ways appropriate to them, I think it is important to understand what is actually gained – or not – from our time spent on social networks.